psramaswamy/stable-fast-3d/README.md

   -`triangle`: verticies and edges are rearranged to form a triangle topography.
 Implementation is from: *"[A Remeshing Approach to Multiresolution Modeling](https://github.com/sgsellan/botsch-kobbelt-remesher-libigl)" by M. Botsch and L. Kobbelt*.
 CPU overhead expected.

   -`quad`: verticies and edges are rearanged in quadrilateral topography with a proper quad flow.
-The quad mesh is split into triangles for export with GLB.
+The quad mesh is split into triangles for export with USDZ.
 Implementation is from *"[Instant Field-Aligned Meshes](https://github.com/wjakob/instant-meshes)" from Jakob et al.*.
 CPU overhead expected.

 Additionally the target vertex count can be specified.
 This is not a hard constraint but a rough vertex count the method aims to create.
 This target is ignored if the remesher is set to `none`.